3k3n3/50_days_of_python/README.md

 ChatGPT and StackOverflow are not allowed.
 I have instead chosen to read up concepts from docs and/or tutorials from GeeksForGeeks, w3schools et al.

 See you on Day 50.

+So far, I've particularly found this [challenge](python_snakes.py) interesting, I've just found out there is a whole [Emoji](https://pypi.org/project/emoji/) library in python.